arsalariane/Wright-Fisher-genomic-algorithm/solution.md

     p0: the initial allele frequency
     initial_population: an array of nInd alleles
     history: a list of genotypes for each generation
-    traj: an allele frequency trajectory; only defined if getTraj is run.
+    frequency_trajectory: an allele frequency trajectory; only defined if get_frequency_trajectory is run.
     Methods:
     generation: returns the offspring from the current population, whish is also the last one in self.history
     evolve: evolves the population for a fixed number of generations, stores results to self.history
-    getTraj: calculates the allele frequency history for the population
+    get_frequency_trajectory: calculates the allele frequency history for the population
-    plotTraj: plots the allele frequency history for the population
+    plot_trajectory: plots the allele frequency history for the population

     """
     def __init__(self, nInd, p0):